 For additional BSC History click here.

-Our sincere thanks to Martha Rasmussen (Club Historian & Judge) for all your hard work at keeping all of this and much more information alive and available to members old and new.
+Our sincere thanks to Martha Rasmussen (Club Historian & Judge) for all her hard work at keeping all of this and much more information alive and available to members old and new.